Duks31/news-harbor/README.md

 ## Requirements
 - Internet connection

-## Support
-For any issues or feedback, please contact our support team at support@newsharbor.com.

 ## Contributing
 We welcome contributions to enhance the functionality and features of NewsHarbor.
 If you'd like to contribute, please fork the repository and submit a pull request.